 - Improve Signage and Traffic Control: Clear and consistent signage is critical for ensuring that drivers are aware of work zones and understand what is expected of them.
 Traffic control devices such as cones, barriers, and flaggers can also help to direct traffic and keep workers safe.

-- Design Safer Work Zones: By designing work zones with safety in mind, we can reduce the likelihood of accidents.
+- Design Safer Work Zones: By designing work zones with safety in mind, we can reduce the likelihood of crashs.
 This can include widening lanes, eliminating sudden lane shifts, and providing adequate space for workers and equipment.

 - Implement Technology Solutions: Technology such as traffic sensors and automated warning systems can help to detect and alert drivers to potential hazards in work zones.